 Resolutions in private limited companies can be passed by a poll or show of hands at a general meeting or by written resolution.
 If the required majority of votes is achieved, the resolution is passed and the decision is legally binding.

 Copies of special resolutions must be delivered to Companies House by post within 15 days of being passed.
-Any registered company details or documents that are altered as a result of a resolution must also be reported to Companies House.
+Any registered company details or documents that are altered as a result of a resolution, such as the articles of association, must also be reported to Companies House.

 How are votes counted?

-To determine whether the required majority has been achieved, the number of voting shares must be counted, not the number of shareholders who are entitled to vote.
-Most shares will carry one vote each but shareholders can own varying quantities of shares, and some share classes can carry more than one vote.
+To determine whether the required majority has been achieved, the number of voting shares must be counted, not the number of shareholders who votes.
+Most shares will carry one vote each but shareholders can own varying quantities of shares, and in some companies, there may be multiple share classes each carrying more than one vote.

 How to record company decisions

 Company decisions must be recorded by taking minutes of all general meetings and decisions.
-Copies of minutes and resolutions must be kept at a company’s registered office or SAIL address for at least 10 years and made available for inspection.
+Copies of minutes and company resolutions must be kept at the registered office or SAIL address for at least 10 years and made available for inspection.

-Statutory company records and registers must also be updated, where required.
+Statutory company records and registers must also be updated accordingly, where required.

 Filing resolutions with Companies House